Python

 For example:

-statement, the function above would perform the addition but not give the result back for use.
+def add(a, b): return a + bWithout the return statement, the function above would perform the addition but not give the result back for use.

-Benefits of Using return
+Benefits of Using return:

 - Makes functions reusable